 - The second is a strategy designed to get you to sign a listing contract with them because they can’t beat out a good Real Estate agent otherwise.

 There are some Realtors who could care less about selling your home because they want to have their sign in your yard for the next 3-6 months.
 They want to be able to advertise your home online all the while picking up buyer clients that they can “spin” elsewhere because God knows these prospects won’t grossly overpay for yours.

 After getting plenty of buyer clients in the passing months some agents will finally get around to telling you “boy am I, sorry the price I gave you for your home doesn’t seem to be working out.”
 You should drop your price now by $25k Mr. & Mrs. Seller.
 Sorry the jokes on you!

 One of the top mistakes home sellers make when choosing a Real Estate agent is picking one based on the suggested list price they give you for your property.
 Don’t be suckered into the oldest trick in the book!
 Overpricing homes are part of a lousy agent’s game plan.
 There are a lot of great real estate agents who don’t have to overprice a home as part of their game plan.
 It is your job to find one!

 If you are not careful, you can scare off the best buyers before you ever get a chance to show them your home.
 Buyers are often working with real estate agents, and a good agent can spot an overpriced home from a mile away.
 These agents will tell their clients to steer clear of your home.

-One of the things that is common with home sellers who overprice their homes is the belief that every home improvement they have made over the years translates into a one for one increase in value.
-Unfortunately that is not how things work in real estate valuation.
+One of the things that are common with home sellers who overprice their homes is the belief that every home improvement they have made over the years translates into a one-for-one increase in value.
+Unfortunately, that is not how things work in real estate valuation.
 There are some things that cost money that have very little return when selling a home.